 To understand the words ‘normal’ and ‘natural’ let’s consider taking away all medical care.

 Millions of women globally live in communities where there is no medical care.
 Do they share the same belief that the Natural Birth and Midwifery Movement does?
-No. When there is no medical care, pregnant women know that the words ‘normal’ and ‘natural’ means that anything that happens is both natural and normal whether pleasant or unpleasant.
+No. When there is no medical care, pregnant women know that the words ‘normal’ and ‘natural’ mean that anything that happens is both natural and normal whether pleasant or unpleasant.

 Therefore we have a problem and the problem is leading pregnant women to confusion.
 Let’s give some examples of what is ‘normal’ and ‘natural’ in both pregnancy and birth that may cause problems.
-In traditional communities there would be no AMPs (assessments, monitoring or procedures … pre1970s) or Interventions (cascade of interventions … post1970s).
+In traditional communities, there would be no AMPs (assessments, monitoring or procedures … pre1970s) or Interventions (cascade of interventions … post1970s).